Hackermanker/Autofilterbot/README.md

 </h1>

 <p align="center">
-  Fork The repo to avoid some silly errors and do ⭐ the repo
+  Fork The repo to be redployed when you make some edits in repo to koyeb and do ⭐ the repo
 </p>

 ## Deploy